FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/television/opportunity-knocks/1975-11-17-opportunity-knocks.md

 description: Lena sponsored her parents Victor and Hilda on the show under the name The Zavaronis.
 media: Thames Television
 post_description: Lena sponsored her parents Victor and Hilda on the show under the name The Zavaronis.
-categories: [Thames Television, Opportunity Knocks, OnThisDay17November]
+categories: [Thames Television, Opportunity Knocks, Hughie Green, OnThisDay17November]
 ---

 Lena sponsored her parents Victor and Hilda on the show under the name The Zavaronis.